-All separating CalPERS members are required to complete a Separation/Disposition of CalPERS Contributions Form 687.
-The form must be completed as part of the normal sign-out process and must be processed with the separating PPT document.
+STD.
+687 form is no longer required to be completed and refunds upon separation are not available through PIMS.
+Instead, the employee will need to follow the steps to complete the Refund Election Application with CalPERS to be issued a refund of retirement contributions.
 Noncitizens who are returning to a foreign country and are due a refund should contact CalPERS to order a refund application and to request their refund be expedited to them while in the United States.
 Note: Refund checks forwarded to foreign countries are paid only in United States currency.

 For information on Systemwide Human Resources policy and procedures for appointment-related topics, please access the

 The Immigration Reform and Control Act of 1986